 Figure 1 – NuTERA Framework

 The principle objectives of NuTERA are defined in .
-In brief, they summarised below:
+In brief,

 1. The framework aims to provide design definition, evaluation of NPP and cycle configurations.

 2. The framework aims to derive capital costs and economic evaluation of NPPs based on the design definition, evaluation of the NPP design and cycle configurations.

 3. Risk assessment is a deliverable of the framework, which considers the technical design, capital cost, build schedule, plant performance, operations and end-of-life assessment.
 This approach quantifies the impact of the risks on the LCOE for NPPs.